Insurtech Valuations: Where is the ROI?

 Going back to First Connect, kudos to Hippo for selling the platform for what I think was around 6 x revenue.
 I have not seen First Connect’s financials or book of business, so I can only make a surface-level assessment based on what is on its website and what I know about other networks.
 My guess is that its target demographic is smaller agencies that need a market for lines of business that those agencies don’t write frequently (e.g., cyber, small BOPs, manufactured homes, recreational vehicles, etc.).

 The platform lacks relationships with key carriers that dominate in different regions of the country, like Travelers, Safeco, Liberty Mutual, Progressive, and Mercury.
-Therefore, First Connect will need to sign up a high volume of agencies, likely in the thousands, which will be tough to accomplish and adds significantly to administrative costs vs networks that work with fewer but larger agencies.
+Therefore, First Connect will need to sign up a high volume of agencies, likely in the thousands, which will be tough to accomplish since over half of agencies are already a member of a network.[vii]
+Supporting a high volume of low production members adds significantly to administrative costs vs networks that work with fewer but larger agencies too.
 Outside of market access, most agencies join networks to become part of a club to share best practices and build relationships with other principals.
 Tech can’t replicate relationships, and that is an ongoing struggle for the space.

 The Bottom Line